nicolaskruchten/pivottable/ReadMe.md

 * lightweight: less than 1000 LOC of CoffeeScript, 6.1kb minified and gzipped, depends only on jQuery and jQueryUI's 'sortable' (and optionally on Google Charts)
 * works wherever jQuery and jQueryUI work (tested with jQuery 1.8.3 and jQueryUI 1.9.2)
-* works acceptably fast in Chrome on commodity hardware up to around a hundred thousand record, depending on the cardinality of the attributes.
+* works acceptably fast in Chrome on commodity hardware up to around a hundred thousand records, depending on the cardinality of the attributes.
 * layered architecture allows for summary table generation with or without the pivot table UI around it (if you don't use the UI, then there is no dependency on jQueryUI)
 * works with common [input formats](https://github.com/nicolaskruchten/pivottable/wiki/Input-Formats)
 * [derived attributes](https://github.com/nicolaskruchten/pivottable/wiki/Derived-Attributes) can be created on the fly based on the whole input record by passing in a function